stormhawk007/bi_analytics_projects/Atliq_mart_problem/README.md

 ### Analysis:

-There are several columns which can be derivated from the information provided to us:
+There are several columns which can be derivated from the information provided to us: <br>
 **1. Total revenue per event before the promo start <br>
  2. Total revenue per event after the promo start <br>
  3. Difference in these revenue (Increamental revenue per event id) <br>